SimonGeb/IER_2023/README.md

 These instructions will help you to get the code running.

 ### Prerequisites
+- A GUI manager, like Github Desktop or Git Bash
 - Installation of Python with matplotlib, numpy, seaborn, pandas, sklearn and scipy
 - A package manager like Anaconda can be helpful for this (Anaconda is freely available)

 ### Installing
+- Clone this repository using your GUI manager of choice
 - With the prerequisites, nothing needs to be installed.
-You can just open analyse_blinking.py
+You can just open and run analyse_blinking.py
+- It is prefered to use a graphical python client like Spyder so you can see the output instantly

 ### Running
 This section assumes you have met the prerequisites and have analyse_blinking.py open.